May 26, 2021, 11:00 AM, Posted by David R. Williams

 EDITOR'S NOTE: A recent NPR story (May 18, 2021) highlighted expert insights on how stress from discrimination negatively affects the health of Black men regardless of income level or educational status.
 Our own RWJF Trustee Dr. David Williams was featured in NPR's story.

 Dr. Williams shared a similar, powerful message in a Culture of Health Blog post originally published in October 2017 that we are re-sharing.
-In this post, he underscored the need for all of us to work together to make America a healthier place for all.
+In this post, he underscored the need to work together to make America a healthier place for all.

 Forty-one years after graduating from Yale University, Clyde Murphy—a renowned civil-rights attorney—died of a blood clot in his lungs.
 Soon afterward, his African-American classmates Ron Norwood and Jeff Palmer each succumbed to cancer.